December 22, 2020 |0 min read |Veterinarian Reviewed

 A cat urinary tract infection, or UTI, is caused by bacteria entering the cat’s urethra, which then causes a bacterial infection.
 It is more common in female cats, but male cats can still experience this urinary issue.

-Cat UTIs are relatively rare, but urinary problems in cats are not.
+UTIs in cats are relatively rare, but urinary problems in cats are not.
 In fact, a urinary tract issue is one of the most common conditions to plague male cats, especially.
 Because in addition to cat UTIs, there are also two important conditions to be aware of: feline idiopathic cystitis (FIC) and urinary crystals.

 FIC presents itself in a similar way as crystals or a UTI, but there is no root cause of the problem, unlike both of the other conditions.
 Many vets think that stress plays a role, as does dehydration, inflammation in the bladder, or physical situations such as a small urethra.